The Coroner and HSE

 9. Where HSE is involved in the investigation, it may be necessary to remind the Coroner that HSE should be informed when the inquest is to be held.
 Rule 9 of the Inquest Rules requires a Coroner to notify relevant interested persons of the time, date and location of the main inquest hearing within one week of the hearing date being set.
 In practice your regular letters should ensure that the Coroner liaises with you about the timing of the inquest.

 11. The practices of different Coroners concerning their inquiry and the conduct of inquests can vary but the 2009 Act (and the Inquest Rules and Investigation Regulations introduced in 2013) should help ensure consistency of practice and approach by Coroners across England and Wales.
 Some Coroners have recourse to more administrative assistance than others.
 It is therefore not possible to give detailed advice on general practice beyond the guidance in these sections and the arrangements set out in the Memorandum of Understanding between the Coroners' Society and HSE (see below).

 12. In March 2012 the Ministry of Justice produced a Guide to Coroners and inquests and also a Charter for Coroner services.
 The Guide provides general information about coroners and inquests.
 Whilst it was written before the commencement of the 2009 Act it usefully sets out the service standards that bereaved family members, other 'properly interested persons', and witnesses in a Coroner inquiry should expect to receive.

-13. The Coroner may request assistance from you and it is HSE policy to assist wherever possible, while ensuring that the risk of prejudice to its investigations and any future criminal proceedings is minimised.
+13. The Coroner may request assistance from you and it is HSE policy to assist wherever HSE is investigating a work-related death while ensuring that the risk of prejudice to its investigations and any future criminal proceedings is minimised.
 You should, however, bear in mind that such assistance is incidental to, and not a part of, your function as an HSE inspector.
-The Coroners’ Society is aware that HSE has limited resources to meet its own responsibilities.
+The Coroners' Society is aware that HSE has limited resources to meet its own responsibilities.
 The statutory responsibility for ascertaining the identity of the deceased and when, where and how they came by their death, remains with the Coroner.